nsdf-fabric/nsdf-web/_posts/2022-03-25-nsdf-seminar-series.md

 ---
 layout: post
-title: Pangeo Forge - Crowdsourcing Analysis Ready Data in the Cloud
+title: NSDF Distiguished Speaker Series
 ---

-**Invited speaker at the National Science Data Fabric Seminar Series**

 _12:30 pm ET April 28 2022_

+**Pangeo Forge - Crowdsourcing Analysis Ready Data in the Cloud**

+**Speaker: Ryan Abernathey,** Columbia University, Department of Earth and Environmental Science

+_How to join: ZOOM URL_

-Analysis-ready, cloud optimized (ARCO) scientific data is essential for scalable big data analytics in the cloud.
+**Abstract:** Analysis-ready, cloud optimized (ARCO) scientific data is essential for scalable big data analytics in the cloud.
 ARCO can massively accelerate statistical analysis, visualization, and machine learning workflows on large-scale scientific datasets.
 However, most scientific data is distributed in archival formats that are not optimized for large-scale analysis.